cjschmank/UX-Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, I am Christopher J. Schmank!
-I am currently the statistical consultant and an instructor/assistant professor of Psychology at Saint Louis University.
+Hello, I am Christopher J. Schmank, PhD!
+I am currently an Assistant Professor and Statistical Consultant in the Department of Psychology at Saint Louis University.
 For more information about my academic background see my Academic Website: <a href="https://cjschmank.netlify.app" target="_blank"> CLICK HERE</a>.

 During the completion of my coursework during my doctoral program, I worked with Hit Point Studios in Los Angeles, CA on a user experience internship, which led to several consulting positions as a user experience researcher.
 As a consultant, I have completed competitive analyses and competitive analysis briefs, in-application user experience research, and acted as a writer for in-game Non-Playable Character responses.